BellaDati/belladati-sdk-api/README.md

-# BellaDati SDK
+# BellaDati SDK Interface Definitions

-This repository contains the main part of the BellaDati SDK; its interface definitions and Maven parent project.
+This repository contains the interface definitions of the BellaDati SDK.

 Related repositories are [belladati-sdk-java](https://github.com/BellaDati/belladati-sdk-java/) and [belladati-sdk-android](https://github.com/BellaDati/belladati-sdk-android/), containing the API implementations for standard Java and Android.